Cirrhosis of the Liver

 - Swelling of your feet, legs, or abdomen

-- Nausea, loss of appetite, and weight loss without trying
+- Nausea and vomiting, loss of appetite, and weight loss without trying

-- Itching skin or jaundice (yellowing of your skin or eyes)
+- Itching skin or jaundice (yellowing of your skin or the whites of your eyes)

 - Black bowel movements or dark urine